WiseLibs/wise-river/README.md

 If a `concurrency` number is provided, only that many items will be processed at a time.
 The default is `0` which signifies infinite concurrency.

-If `callback` throws an exception or returns a rejected promise, processing will stop and the stream will be rejected with the same error.
+If the `callback` throws an exception or returns a rejected promise, processing will stop and the stream will be rejected with the same error.

 ```js
 Stream.from(['foo.txt', 'bar.txt'])